Best Powdered Foods to Store for Emergency and Long-Term Survival

 Powdered Fruit

-One of the most straightforward food groups to find in powdered is fruit.
-They add an extra taste burst to various dishes and are nutrient- and vitamin-rich.
-Try adding powder or dried fruit to make smoothies, oats, cereal, ice cream, pudding, salads, trail mix, pancakes, and other dishes.
+One of the most straightforward food groups in powdered form is fruit.
+Fruit adds an extra taste to various dishes and is nutrient—and vitamin-rich.
+Add powder or dried fruit to smoothies, oats, cereal, ice cream, pudding, salads, trail mix, pancakes, and other dishes.

 Fruit Powders Options: